Strawberry Jam Camp is celebrating it's 15th jam camp in 2021!

-When you spend a few days in a songwriting workshop with these two instructors you will cover a lot of ground!
-Beginning songwriters to longtime songwriters are welcome!
-Be sure to bring paper and pencil, laptop or any writing tools you use as well as the instrument you write with.
+When you spend a few days in a songwriting workshop with Donna, Rick & Jerry you will cover a lot of ground!
+Beginning songwriters to seasoned songwriters are welcome!
+The workshop offers the following and more:

 Q & A Time: There will be plenty of time for questions if they don’t cover something you need help on.